Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 perl -"T" examp

 3. Get the latest DBD::ODBC, uncompress and unpack.
-OOB was verified with DBD::ODBC 0.28 but the Makefile.PL needs a patch to work properly on VMS.
+The ODBC-ODBC Bridge was verified with DBD::ODBC 0.28 but the Makefile.PL needs a patch to work properly on VMS.
 Versions after DBD::ODBC 0.28 may include the required patch (you can check by searching for the string VMS in the DBD::ODBC Makefile.PL file).

-You can get GNU patch for VMS from Useful Links, apply the patch by hand (not difficult but possibly error prone) or apply the patches on a machine where you already have patch.
-The patch is included in the extras subdirectory of the OOB distribution and is called [.DBD_ODBC_0_28.DBD-ODBC-0_28_VMS.PATCH].
+You can get a GNU patch for VMS, apply the patch manually (not difficult, but possibly error prone) or apply the patches on a machine where you already have patch.
+The patch is included in the extras subdirectory of the ODBC-ODBC Bridge distribution and is called [.DBD_ODBC_0_28.DBD-ODBC-0_28_VMS.PATCH].

-If you are applying the patch by hand you need to remove all lines starting with - and add all lines starting with +.
+If you're applying the patch manually, you need to remove all lines starting with - and add all lines starting with +.
 Otherwise unpack DBD::ODBC, change into the created directory and run:

 patch --verbose --backup --input=DBD-ODBC-0_28_VMS.PATCH -p0

-You now need to define where you installed OOB.
-You do this by defining the ODBCHOME logical as the directory where the OOB client was installed. e.g. suppose you installed OOB in DKA200:[MARTIN.OOB] you need to:
+You now need to define where you installed ODBC-ODBC Bridge.
+You do this by defining the ODBCHOME logical as the directory where the ODBC-ODBC Bridge client was installed.
+For example, suppose you installed the ODBC-ODBC Bridge in DKA200:[MARTIN.OOB], you need to:

 define/log ODBCHOME DKA200:[MARTIN.OOB]

-You also need to define a logical called DBI_DSN which specifies the DBD ODBC driver and the data source name.
-Create a local OOB client data source called test in the file []odbc.ini. which points to a remote data source e.g.
+You also need to define a logical called DBI_DSN that specifies the DBD ODBC driver and the data source name.
+Create a local ODBC-ODBC Bridge client data source called test in the file []odbc.ini, which points to a remote data source.
+For example:

 [test]